Whether it’s finding the right capital or sourcing your product, selling CBD online isn’t easy. Here’s your guide to CBD business opportunities.

 While it’s impossible to detail all the problems you’ll come across, it could help to get some insight from others who have already been down the path.

-“When we opened our manufacturing kitchen, I called the state of Vermont and I was like, ‘Hey I wanted to get inspected,’” Joe Pimental, CEO of Luce Farms, explains.
+“When we opened our manufacturing kitchen, I called the state of Vermont and I was like, ‘Hey I wanted to get inspected,’” Joe Pimentel, CEO of Luce Farms, explains.
 “And they were like, ‘Yeah, go ahead, but we don’t know how to inspect you.’
 It took them a year to figure out how to deal with our company.”

 Beyond regulation, a lot of future entrepreneurs simply aren’t prepared for the demands a CBD business brings.
 Some of these difficulties can be predicted as other industries struggle with them as well.